bileamScheuvens/HiddenCostReport/report/report.typ

 Evaluation of the system can be approached from several directions.
 One can measure the initial target of approximating true cost, by comparing output to existing true cost report.
 Secondly one can examine the graph on its own and apply traditional @KG quality measures.
-Lastly one can qualitative judge the performance of the @LLM query translation component.
+Lastly one can qualitative judge the performance of the @LLM query translation component, as already explored in the previous chapter.

 == True Cost Accuracy